Jemtaly/Whispering/README.md

 - About scalability

-  The core logic of the program is in `core.py`, where the logic of transcription and translation is clearly separated, so you can extend or modify it as needed.
+  The core logic of the program is under the `whispering` package (see `src/whispering/`).
+Transcription and translation are separated, so you can extend or modify them as needed.
 For example, you can replace the translation service with other translation services.